Atlegapeople/Atlegapeople/README.md

 - 👀 I’m interested in building scalable web applications, integrating AI-powered solutions, and leveraging cloud technologies to solve complex business challenges.
 - 🌱 I’m currently learning CI/CD automation and exploring advanced AI integration techniques with LLMs.
 - 💞️ I’m looking to collaborate on projects that involve dynamic web development, cloud deployment, and intelligent automation workflows.
-- 📫 How to reach me: You can email me at support@atlegapeople.com or connect with me through GitHub.
+- 📫 How to reach me: You can email me at support@atlegapeople.co.za or connect with me through GitHub.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I transitioned from a long career in enterprise infrastructure management to hands-on development and AI integration, and I’m loving every step of the journey!